 Please note: we do not accept applications for 3-year-old kindergarten.
 To register your child please apply directly with your chosen kindergarten.

-To be eligible for 4-year-old kindergarten, your child must turn 4 by April 30 in the year of attendance.
+- your child must turn 4 by April 30 in the year of attendance

 Some children are eligible for a second year of funded kindergarten.
 Find out more by visiting the Department of Education and Training website.